Simithrel/SuperheroAPI/README.md

 This program requires access to REST API which requires node.js > navigate to current file folder > in a terminal where the file is located run npm init -y

+A file server is required to run this program.
+It is currently configured to run of a XAAMP server.